 Marcos Claudio Marcelo Antonio Pompeyo Blas Juan Linati y Prevost was born on February 1, 1970, into a noble family in Carbonera de Parma, in the Duchy of Parma, for which he received a privileged education from the jurist Giuseppe Caderini.

 At the age of 17, he joined the Society of Engravers of Parma and studied lithography, a recently invented image printing technique.
 He moved to Paris in 1809, where he studied painting, but when he became an officer in Napoleon's army, he was imprisoned in Hungary a year later.
-After his release Claudio Linati lived in Spain and in 1818 returned to his homeland where he founded the Secret Society of the Great Chosen, Perfect and Sublime Mason, with the aim of resisting tyranny.
+After his release, Claudio Linati lived in Spain and in 1818 returned to his homeland where he founded the Secret Society of the Great Chosen, Perfect and Sublime Mason, to resist tyranny.

 After a pilgrimage through Spain where he acquired different properties, Claudio Linati was taken prisoner in Seo de Urgel and sent to Mont-Louis in France, after being liberated, on April 9, 1824, he was judged in absentia and sentenced to death by the Supreme Court of Parma for conspiracy against the government.